stormpath/stormpath.github.io/source/java/quickstart/index.markdown

     import com.stormpath.sdk.resource.ResourceException;
     ...

     //Capture the username and password, such as via an SSL-encrypted web HTML form.
-    //We'll just simulate a form lookup and use the values we used above:
+We'll just simulate a form lookup and use the values we used above:
     String usernameOrEmail = "tk421@stormpath.com";
     String rawPassword = "Changeme1";